Dr-Isam-ALJAWARNEH/ds-project-line-simplification-spatial-join/instructions.md

 NEW!
 April 2, 2024

-- read more how simplify in mapshaper works
+- read more how simplify in mapshaper works, add the implementation for `visvalingam` algorithm and do all the comparisons between `DP` and `visvalingam`

 > ### -simplify